luciensadi/AwakeMUD/README.md

 If you get an error like `MYSQLERROR: Table 'awakemud.pfiles_mail' doesn't exist`, you need to run the command found in `SQL/mail_fixes.sql` in your database.
 This will upgrade your database to be compatible with the new mail system.
 This command is automatically run for new databases.

 If it takes an exceedingly long time between you entering your password and the MUD responding, but the MUD is responsive for all other input, the machine that's hosting the MUD is not powerful enough for the password storage algorithm used by default.
-You may opt to either endure the delay (more secure, less convenient) or add `-DNOCRYPT` to your Makefile (not at all secure, convenient, will break all current passwords and require you to either fix them by hand or purge and re-create your database and all characters in it).
+You may opt to either endure the delay (more secure, less convenient) or either lessen the work factor or add `-DNOCRYPT` to your Makefile (not at all secure, convenient, will break all current passwords and require you to either fix them by hand or purge and re-create your database and all characters in it).

+If you log on for the first time and you're not a staff member, quit out and change your rank in the database.
+Rank 10 is the maximum.
+Your MySQL command will look something like: `update pfiles set rank=10 where idnum=1;`